SuperDARNCanada/borealis/docs/source/starting_the_radar.rst

 The script will boot all the radar processes in a detached `screen` window that runs in the background.
 This window can be reattached in any terminal window locally or over ssh to track any outputs if needed.

+If starting the radar in normal operation according to the schedule, there is a helper script called `start_radar.sh`.

 ==================
 Automated Start-up
 ==================

 The scheduling Python script, `remote_server.py`, is responsible for automating the control of the radar to follow the schedule.
+The

 This script should be added the control computer bootup scripts so that it generate a new set of scheduled commands.